English

 ENGLISH 3A - GRADE 11

 The course is intended for students currently enrolled in the SERP Program and the International Program who need further encouragement in reading, writing, speaking, and language development.
-This course continues to develop proficiency in the English language by focusing on analysis of novels, short stories, drama, and poetry passages to understand the literature born on the American continent.
-The course is intended for students who need further encouragement in reading, writing, speaking, and language development.
+Stemming from the sacramental worldview, this course continues to develop proficiency in the English language by focusing on analysis of novels, short stories, drama, and poetry passages to understand the literature born on the American continent.
 The course curriculum follows the American literature focus similar to English 3 and includes instruction in research methodology and synthesis.

-- Homework Expectation: 1-2 hours per week, can include weekends & breaks
+- Homework Expectation: 30 minutes per day, can include weekends and breaks

 - Year